rjspencer/docs/theming.md

 `includeFanContent`

-	normally content submitted by fans is for `FansiteContentList`, but this allows it to be included here
+	normally content submitted by fans is for module:FansiteContentList, but this allows it to be included here

 	accepted values are true and false